(See also Overview of Vitamins.)

 High doses of nicotinamide or nicotinic acid, taken by mouth, can correct the deficiency.

 The whole digestive tract is affected.
 The tongue and mouth may become inflamed and dark red.
 The tongue may swell, the mouth may burn, and sores may develop on both.
 The throat and esophagus may also burn.
+Saliva production may increase or decrease.
 Other symptoms include nausea, vomiting, abdominal discomfort, constipation, and diarrhea (which may be bloody).

 Generic NameSelect Brand Names